shicks/ahep/site/modules/2001-fireboat/index.md

 ### Supplies

-* Empty cereal box or other thin cardboard
+* Empty cereal box or other thin cardboard or foam sheet
 * Aluminum foil
 * Scissors
 * Pencil